 There is a feature to amaze us, we can play our videos in a pop-up video player and move it to anywhere in our system (similar to the EMUI’s Video Player).
 The good thing is that we can control whether to allow background playback or not from the video assistant toggle.

 In the accessibility settings, High Contrast Mode can be enabled to view web pages comfortably.

 Samsung Galaxy devices provide an ultra power saving mode and emergency mode for prolonged battery life.
 Samsung Internet is the only web browser that can be used in these modes.

 Shopping on the web will get more secure and easier than ever with support for the new Web Payments API, letting you check out and pay securely with only a few taps.

 9. Progressive Web Apps indication badge

-Progressive Web Apps are applications which can be installed like apps or used in the browser.
+Progressive Web Apps are applications that can be installed like apps or used in the browser.
 When the page you are viewing supports this feature, an indication badge will appear in the URL bar.
-We could see progressive apps replacing the conventional Android and iOS apps in coming time.
+We could see progressive apps replacing the conventional Android and iOS apps in the coming time.

 The 3-dot overflow menu contains-

 - Add to bookmarks,

 - Save web page,